Code-Institute-Submissions/MarcJPH-Milestone-Project-3/README.md

 To deploy to Heroku using Gitpod, follow the below steps:

-1. On the Heroku dashboard, create a new application.
+1. On the Heroku dashboard, select New on the right handside of the page and select create new app.
+2. Choose a name for the app and select the region closest to you from the drop down menu.
-2. Still within Heroku, got to the Settings tab and click on the Reveal Config Vars button.
-Click on the Add button and add in settings for IP (0.0.0.0), PORT (5000), MONGODB_NAME, MONGO_URI.
+3. Still within Heroku, got to the Settings tab and click on the Reveal Config Vars button.
+Click on the Add button and add in settings for IP (0.0.0.0), PORT (5000), MONGODB_NAME, MONGO_URI and SECRET_KEY.
-3. To install Heroku via the Terminal, type 'npm install -g heroku'.
+3. To install Heroku via the terminal, type 'npm install -g heroku'.
 4. Log in to Heroku with the command heroku login-i' and type in your username and password.
 5. Create a requirements.txt file that contains the list of dependencies the project requires.
 Type 'pip3 freeze --local > requirements.txt' in the terminal.
 6. Create a Proc file by typing echo web: python run.py > Procfile in the terminal.
-7. Type 'git remote rm heroku' in the terminal so that only Github is connected to the project.
+7. Connect GitHub to the new Heroku app via the terminal using 'heroku git:remote a kids-activities-project'.
+8. Commit all the files and code in the workspace by typing 'git add .' and 'git commit -m "Message"'.
+9. To deploy the project to Heroku, type 'git push heroku master' in the terminal.

 ### Credits